Skip to content ↓

 Our academy’s Attendance Champion is Mrs Jo Lacey

-Our academy’s Family Support Worker is Miss Emma Gilbert.
+Our academy’s Family Support Workers are Miss Emma Gilbert and Mrs Lauren Mumbray.

-Our Attendance Champion and Family Support Worker can be contacted via the school office on 01205 353062 or email enquiries@bostonpioneersacademy.net
+Our Attendance Champion and Family Support Workers can be contacted via the school office on 01205 353062 or email enquiries@bostonpioneersacademy.net

 Rewards